Fine Arts

 Plays will be coordinated with the monthly calendar.
 We hope to acquire a solid repertoire of works that reflect a particular period in our heritage and history that offers the greatest meaning, capturing the cultural atmosphere and transporting the actors and audience back in time.
 Our goal is to invite experts in the area of the theatre arts for each period, thus remaining true to the simplicity and authenticity of the theatrical art form.

-In Theatre, there is a story and speaking parts, but all the arts are tied into the theatre.
-Music creates the atmosphere, the sewing, mending and design of the costumes, the visual arts that create of the stage sets, dancing as an interlude or part of the plat, and of course lighting.
-This sets up the three walls of the theatre, the audience sits behind the 4th yet on occasion they are invited in.
-Some play at the PEACH are performed every year while others are cycled through, the seasons and series, Some plays are written by members of the Writer’s Club or those involved in the Theatre Club.
+In the theatre, there is a story and speaking parts, but all the arts are tied into the theatre.
+Music creates the atmosphere, the sewing, mending and design of the costumes, the visual arts that create the stage sets, dancing as an interlude or part of the play, and of course, lighting.
+This sets up the three walls of the theatre, the audience sits behind the 4th.
+Yet, on occasion, they are invited in.
+Some plays at the PEACH are performed every year while others are cycled through the seasons and series.
+Some plays are written by members of the Writer’s Club or those involved in the Theatre Club.
 There are occasional workshops given by invited guests and productions from outside our community.

 Theatre Schedule

-Summer: Midsummer’s Night’s Dream, The French Revolution; a Play, Greco-Roman Theatre, Roman Circus.
+Summer: Midsummer’s Night’s Dream, The French Revolution- The Crown.
+Play, Greco-Roman Theatre, Roman Circus.

 Autumn: St George And The Dragon, Children’s Fairy Tale & Puppet Theatre.